clayh53/tufte-jekyll/README.md

 lorem nobeer toasty critters{% marginnote "margin-note-id" "Random thought when drinking" %} continue train of thought
 ```
 On smaller screens, tapping on the <span>&#8853;</span> symbol will open up the margin note.

+The `full-width` page layout will not display margin notes.
+(It's a full-width page and has no margin)

 ### Full width image